ivop/frida/README.md

 * Use latest Qt5 5.15.x or Qt6.
 * Linux builds with both clang++ and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
-QtCreator from qt.io does not run on Windows 8.1, so you need to compile from the command line.
-Install git for Windows to clone the repo, and GnuWin32 make to make.
-MingW-g++ 11 is installable with qt.io's online installer as a separate option.
+Qt 5 builds for Window 8.1, Qt 6 for Windows 10, and later.
 * macOS builds with clang++ that comes with XCode.
+Qt 5 builds for macOS 10.15, Qt6 for 11.x and later.
 * FreeBSD builds with clang++. frida-nopch.pro builds with gcc.
 * OpenBSD builds with eg++ and clang++.
 * NetBSD builds with clang++. frida-nopch.pro builds with gcc.